The iPhone 15 rumours you need to know

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Apple iPhone 15 rumours: Everything we know about the release date, price and specs
+Apple iPhone 15 rumours: Pro and Pro Max release date, price and specs

 The next flagship Pro handsets could have USB-C ports, a periscope camera and more

-There are roughly four months to go until the inevitable launch of the newest Apple iPhone, and gossip about the upcoming iPhone 15, expected to launch in September, is getting fierce.
-Plus, if the rumours are true, we could be about to see the biggest upgrade since the iPhone X in 2017.
+There are roughly four months to go until the inevitable launch of the newest AppleiPhone 15.
+Gossip about the upcoming smartphone, expected to launch in September, is getting fierce, and if the rumours are true, we could be about to see the biggest upgrade to the device since 2017 when Apple launched the iPhone X.

 We’ve already had a sneak peek from Apple as to what new features could be coming to iOS 17, and it includes an accessibility setting that will let users digitise their voice.
 The feature is aimed at those at risk of losing their speech due to a health condition, such as those diagnosed with amyotrophic lateral sclerosis (ALS).